fr0ster/pwndocker/README.md

 Original README
 Pwndocker
 =========
-A docker environment for pwn in ctf based on **phusion/baseimage:master-amd64**, which is a modified ubuntu 18.04 baseimage for docker
+A docker environment for pwn in ctf based on **skysider/pwndocker:latest**

 ### Usage